vmware-archive/kubeless/docs/implementing-new-runtime.md

 ## 1. [Optional] Create an Init image for installing deps and compiling

-The first step is to create an image if required for installing dependencies for your functions or compile them.
-This step is optional since depending on the target language.
+The first step is to create an image for installing function dependencies or compile source code.
+This step is optional depending on the target language.
 If the runtime doesn't require compilation and there is already an available image with the necessary packages to install dependencies you can skip this step.

 In case a custom init image is required, create a Dockefile under the folder `docker/runtime/<language>/Dockerfile.<version>.init`.
 Note that you can skip `<version>` if just one version is supported.

 The goal of this image is to have available any tools or files necessary to compile a function or install dependencies.
-It is not necessary to specify the specific `CMD` to compile or install dependencies, that will be specified in the Kubeless source code.
+It is not necessary to specify the `CMD` to compile or install dependencies, that will be specified in the Kubeless source code.

 In case that the function server needs to be compiled at this step, see the requirements [in the next section](create-a-runtime-image).